estevaofuzaro98/estevaofuzaro98/README.md

 # Hi there, I'm Estevão 👋

 ## I'm a Mechanical Engineer and Msc.
-Student at FEIS/UNESP, Ilha Solteira - SP, Brazil
+Student
 - 🧬 I’m currently learning about Structural Health Monitoring and Artificial Immune Systems;
 - 👯 I’m looking to collaborate with other professionals, contributing to the area;
 - 🥅 2022 Goals: Learn more about Python and become a polyglot;